 There used to be U23 nationals back when there were territorial unions, and after a years-long hiatus, the championship returned in 2022.
 But that dormancy meant that most U23 programs (the Midwest is the notable exception) had to start from scratch, so finding information can be tough.
 So!
 The following seeks to provide basic information on active teams, contact information, event dates, etc. Updates occur on a recurring basis and rosters will post as they’re announced.

 Katie Dowty, email@example.com

 The Mustangs bring players together from the Mid-America and Texas rugby unions.
 Returning head coach KJ Abel Ruch is the main contact, and is backed by assistant coaches Kris Karsten, Sarah Dickerson and Brodie Orth.
-The prime vehicle for information appears to the program’s Facebook page.
-Learn more about the program through its GoFundMe campaign.
+The prime vehicle for information appears to the program’s Instagram page, which is releasing player selections in individual posts:

 As mentioned, the Midwest is well organized (read the 2022 overview of the program).
 Eight state all-star teams competed at the Midwest U23 championship on May 20-21 in Milwaukee, Wis. (read more).
 Organizers also made rosters available to the public.

 The main Thunderbird U23 coaches and contacts are Xane Gerasimo (e-mail) and Meghan Flanigan (e-mail), and they are involved with the Wisconsin U23s and Iowa U23s programs, respectively.
 They scouted the Midwest U23 tournament for Thunderbird candidates and held a selection camp in Milwaukee the first weekend in June.
 That assembly produced the following Thunderbirds squad for nationals.
 The Midwest finished second to the South in 2022.
 (The Thunderbirds are also very active at the HS and adult club levels, and really do set the example for other regions.)

 Erica Coulibaly – Univ.
 Iowa